Faculty - Vincent Prohaska

-Vincent ProhaskaAcademic Interests: Teaching and research are not, and should not be seen as a dichotomy or as competing priorities.
-My teaching experiences have opened new research areas involving students' procrastination and the prevention of plagiarism.
+Teaching and research are not, and should not be seen as a dichotomy or as competing priorities.
+My teaching experiences have opened new research areas, currently involving the uses of quizzes and other active learning pedagogical techniques.
 My research program provides opportunities for students to learn about the process of conducting real research, and presenting it at local and national conferences.
 Such opportunities better prepare them for entry into quality graduate programs or their chosen careers.
 I continually attempt to challenge my students, in both my classes and my laboratory, to achieve more than they thought they could.

 - Teaching and Learning; Memory (especially memory illusions).